Calculating and Displaying US Grade Scale Tickets

 • Minimum and Maximum values per the official U. S. Standards for that commodity (found at the USDA website),

-Example of setup for U.S. No. 1 grade:
+Example of Setup for U.S. No. 1 Grade

-Note: It is not necessary to setup a Grade for U. S. Sample.
+Note: It is not necessary to set up a Grade for U. S. Sample.
 Any calculation not meeting requirements to be a No. Grade defaults to the U. S. Sample Grade.

 Procedures